99designs/aws-vault/USAGE.md

 ## Using credential helper

-The AWS CLI config now supports sourcing credentials directly from an external process, like aws-vault!
+The AWS CLI config supports sourcing credentials directly from an external process, using `credential_process`.

 ```ini
 [profile home]